aparo/pyes/docs/guide/reference/mapping/object-type.rst

 The dynamic nature also works with inner objects, meaning that if a new **object** is provided within a mapped dynamic object, it will be automatically added to the index and mapped as well.

 When processing dynamic new fields, their type is automatically derived.
-For example, if it is a **number**, it will automatically be treated as number :doc:`core_type <./core-types.html>`.
+For example, if it is a **number**, it will automatically be treated as number :ref:`core_type <es-guide-reference-mapping-core-types>`.
 Dynamic fields default to their default attributes, for example, they are not stored and they are always indexed.

 Date fields are special since they are represented as a **string**.
 Date fields are detected if they can be parsed as a date when they are first introduced into the system.
 The set of date formats that are tested against can be configured using the **date_formats** and explained later.